Jackie Hill Perry: Writing

 Jackie Hill Perry has written for various Christian ministry organizations, focusing on reconciling issues of homosexuality with Christianity.
 Among these are her articles "Love Letter to a Lesbian", written for Desiring God, a ministry of John Piper, and "A Christian Response to the Same-Sex Marriage Ruling", for The Resurgence, a ministry of the now-defunct Mars Hill Church.

 Hill Perry also released her own book, Gay Girl Good God, which was published September 3, 2018.
 She is also author of a Bible study for women and teen girls "Jude: Contending for the Faith in Today's Culture.".
-Hill Perry released her second book, "Holier Than Thou: How God's Holiness Helps Us Trust Him" in 2021.
+Hill Perry released her second book, Holier Than Thou: How God's Holiness Helps Us Trust Him, in 2021.
+Hill Perry's third book, Upon Waking, was released in 2023.